SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ### Option 2: For KYC-Chain Clients

-If your website is integrated with KYC-Chain, you can leverage our existing [Authentication & Proof Of Ownership Challenge-Response] endpoints:
+If your website is integrated with KYC-Chain, you can leverage our existing [Authentication](#c-authentication) endpoints:

 1. KYC Chain should configure your instance to use RSA algorithm for token signatures.
 2. You should receive a RSA public key and configure it for token verification.